 Zazenkai is an all-day intensive practice of sitting — typically eight hours of sitting in three blocks during a twelve-hour period (from 5am to 5pm) on a Saturday.
 This sesshin includes two oryoki meals (breakfast and lunch), a brief work practice, and breaks.
 Zazenkai are typically scheduled about every 6 weeks.

 The four-hour Half Day Zazenkai provides a welcoming space especially designed for elders and others who feel the need for less rigorous form and yet want to do serious Zen practice.

 Beginners Day Retreat

 The Beginners Day introductory retreat is designed to provide familiarity with internal and external retreat practices of Soto Zen Buddhism.
 Instruction is provided for newcomers, and practitioners of all levels are welcome to deepen their practice and hold the container.
-These retreats are typically scheduled three times a year.
+These retreats are typically scheduled three times a year: January, June, and September.

 The Jukai sesshin is a week-long retreat at the end of which individuals who chose to do so receive the Bodhisattva precepts and formally become Buddhists.
 The Jukai sesshin is typically held in mid-February.

 Every third year, at the time of Jukai, we do the major ceremonies of Daijukai.
 These ceremonies are rarely performed in the United States.
 The next Daijukai is scheduled for February in 2023.

 Denkoe is a week-long sesshin devoted to the ancestors, during which we study a chapter of the Denkoroku.
 Denkoe is typically held in April and is a “cloistered” retreat, which means people are welcome to drop in for early morning or evening zazen.